jalepi/thuum/packages/piper/README.md

 ### `pipe(value)`

-Creates a pipe that transforms a value through a sequence of functions.
+Creates a pipe that transforms a value through a sequence of synchronous functions.

 #### Signature